 You are well on your way to a solid differentiation strategy once you know what sets you apart from your competitors.
 Especially if you can explain — and prove — it in a way that is relevant to your target audience.
 But you are not done yet.

 The marketplace doesn’t stand still.
 Shrewd competitors will look at your success and attempt to copy it.
-Over time, what was once a distinctive characteristic may be neutralized.
-Your competitive advantage will be lost.
+Over time, what was once a distinctive characteristic may be neutralized, and your competitive advantage will be lost.

-To build a sustainable differentiation strategy you need to build your reputation around those distinctive characteristics and make your expertise exceptionally visible to your target audience.
+One way to counteract this vulnerability is to build a sustainable differentiation strategy to make your expertise exceptionally visible to your target audience.
 This “Visible Expertise” will become the foundation of your professional services brand.
+And because visibility takes time to build, it is difficult to copy.

 Click to play video